fmoo/Orange/Assets/Scripts/Serialization/SaveState.md

 While `[System.Serializable]` is super useful in a lot of ways, it can be a nightmare to copy all these fields around.

+`ScriptableObject` can be a really useful tool: it provides a way to centralize, deduplicate, and isolate your game state from your scene graph, and encourages patterns that minimize creation of extra GameObjects/Components for tracking data.

-This is where `ScriptableObject` is super useful: You can put any shared, readonly data on a `ScriptableObject`, and make all your mutable things refer to it.
+You can put any shared, readonly data on a `ScriptableObject`, and make all your mutable things refer to it.

 Consider the following:
 ```